The Lodge is the College’s information centre. The Head Porter, Deputy Head Porter and the Day and Night Porters are there to help, guide and advise.

 Moving of Pianos

-Pianos in the Chapel, The Thomas Beecham Room and the Holywell Music room must not be moved without the permission of the Domestic Bursar.
+Pianos in the Chapel and the Holywell Music room must not be moved without the permission of the Domestic Bursar.

 Step-free access to The Hall and Moser Theatre can be arranged by prior arrangement with the Lodge.

-Bookings for the Squash and Badminton Courts can be made at the Lodge.
-Please enquire in person in order to make a booking.
-The Squash court and Badminton Court are in the Bowra Building.
+Bookings for the Squash and Badminton Court can be made via the online room booking system.
+The Squash Court and Badminton Court are in the Bowra Building Basement.

 Wadham College Gym

-Wadham College Gym is a free facility for the use of all Wadham students and is located below the New Refectory.
+Wadham College Gym is a free facility for the use of all Wadham students and staff and is located below the JCR Bar area.
 Access is granted to those who have completed an induction on how to safely use the equipment provided, you will need to swipe your Bod card to gain entry hereafter.
 Inductions will be arranged regularly by the SU Sports Officer and you will receive emails notifying you when they will commence.
 The gym contains a number of rowing machines, free weights, power rack and various work benches.
+You must follow the College Gym Rules at all times and must not use the gym if you are alone.
 If you have any problems or any of the equipment is damaged or broken please contact the Sports Officer or Lodge immediately.

 Sportsground, Pavilion and Tennis Courts